-Following strategic partnership building undertaken by CCI in 2016 and 2017, partnerships with Dept. of Social Protection in Mogilev, local organisations and Vesnova were built upon to develop CCI's De-institutionalisation Programme further in 2018.
+In 2019, CCI's existing partnerships with Dept. of Social Protection in Mogilev, local organisations and Vensova were strengthened, which allowed CCI to further develop the De-institutionalisation Programme.

-- Independent Living Programme: CCI has designed and built Independent Living Units in the grounds of Vesnova suitable for disabled young adults to live with independence while receiving the support they need.
+Independent Living Programme: CCI has designed and built Independent Living Units in the grounds of Vesnova suitable for disabled young adults to live with independence while receiving the support they need.
 Education is a large element of daily life in the Independent Living Units, which help residents to build skills in a range of crafts and trades.
-These facilities were put in place by us in recent years and are functioning well and were continually visited by our representatives throughout 2018. - Community Integration: CCI has acquired and refurbished a house in Glusk whereby more able-bodied former residents of Vesnova can live within the community, with a view to full integration upon the regaining of their rights.
+These facilities were put in place by us in recent years and are functioning well and were continually visited by our representatives throughout 2019.

+Community Integration: CCI has acquired and refurbished a house in Glusk whereby more able-bodied former residents of Vesnova can live within the community, with a view to full integration upon the regaining of their rights.
 Most of the residents work in a wood workshop on the grounds of Vesnova, with education initiatives being integrated into everyday living.
-The programme prevents institutionalisation of children by taking them off institution waiting lists and allows the children to be cared for by their own families and in their own homes.
-This programme breaks the cycle of suffering and child abandonment.